-Performance outcomes Acceptable outcomes make a positive contribution to the streetscape; break up and soften the visual bulk of buildings and hardstand areas; screen outdoor storage and servicing areas; and buffer to adjoining land in other zones or nearby sensitive land use.
+Performance outcomes Acceptable outcomes PO10 Landscaping is provided to: (1) make a positive contribution to the streetscape; (2) break up and soften the visual bulk of buildings and hardstand areas; (3) screen outdoor storage and servicing areas; and (4) buffer to adjoining land in other zones or nearby sensitive land use.
+AO10.1 At least 10% of the site area is provided as landscaped open space.
 AO10.2 A minimum 2m wide planted landscaped area is provided along street frontages.
 AO10.3 A densely planted 3m wide landscaped buffer, in combination with a 2m high solid fence, is provided along a boundary with a non-industrial zone or sensitive land use.
 AO10.4 A minimum of 15% of all trees planted are capable of growing to the height of the eaves of the building.
-AO10.5 Utility elements and waste storage are screened by a 1.8m high solid wall or fence or landscaping having the same screening PO11 Site layout and building design maximises personal safety of users and discourages antisocial behaviour. effect.
+AO10.5 Utility elements and waste storage are screened by a 1.8m high solid wall or fence or landscaping having the same screening effect.
+PO11 Site layout and building design maximises personal safety of users and discourages antisocial behaviour.
 No acceptable outcome is nominated.
 Editor's note-Guidance to assist applicants is contained within the Queensland Government's Crime Prevention through environmental Design guidelines for Queensland.
 PO12 The main entry to any building is easily identifiable and directly accessible from the street, and clear and legible street numbering is provided.
 No acceptable outcome is nominated.
 Environmental protection and public safety PO13 Development minimises impacts on the natural environment by: (1) minimising alteration of natural drainage patterns; and (2) avoiding any potential for release of contaminants.
 No acceptable outcome is nominated.
 Editor's note-Guidance to assist applicants is contained within the Queensland Government's Environmental Codes of Practice for Industry.
 PO14 Development involving the use, storage and disposal of hazardous materials, hazardous chemicals, dangerous goods and flammable or combustible substances does not cause a public health or safety hazard or environmental harm or nuisance.
-AO14.1 Off site impacts do not exceed: (1) for any hazard scenario involving the release of gases or vapours: (a) AEGL2 (60 minutes) or if not available ERPG2; and (b) An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure; and (2) For any hazard scenario involving fire or explosion: (a) 7kPa overpressure; and (b) 4.7kW/m2 heat radiation.
+AO14.1 Off site impacts do not exceed: (1) for any hazard scenario involving the release of gases or vapours: (a) AEGL2 (60 minutes) or if not available ERPG2; and (b) An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure; and (2) For any hazard scenario involving fire or explosion: (a) 7kPa overpressure; and

+Performance outcomes Acceptable outcomes

+(b) 4.7kW/m2 heat radiation.
 OR

+AO14.2

+The risk of any foreseeable hazard scenario shall not exceed an individual fatality risk level of 0.5 x 10-6/year.

+PO15 AO15.1

-Performance outcomes Acceptable outcomes AO14.2 The risk of any foreseeable hazard scenario shall not exceed an individual fatality risk level of 0.5 x 10-6/year.
-PO15 AO15.1 Fire-risk hazardous chemicals, flammable and combustible liquids, toxic and very toxic materials and corrosive substances are stored safely and spill containment systems are provided that are adequate to contain releases.
+Fire-risk hazardous chemicals, flammable and combustible liquids, toxic and very toxic materials and corrosive substances are stored safely and spill containment systems are provided that are adequate to contain releases.
 Fire-risk hazardous chemicals, flammable and combustible liquids, toxic and very toxic materials and corrosive substances are stored in accordance with AS1940 The Storage and Handling of Combustible Liquids.